wpeC.jpg (33803 bytes)

 disappeared.
 Many were tortured and pushed out of air planes.
 There were no trials.
 The dictatorship

-isolation ended the distatorship and there was an election in 1983.
-The new government tried to restore
+Unemployment and international isolation ended the distatorship and there was an election in 1983.

-the Argentine economy by creating a new currency.
-New state loans wer required which in six years the
+The new government tried to restore the Argentine economy by creating a new currency.
+New state loans

-government defaulted, In 1989, Argentina's inflation reached 200% per month, topping 3,000% annually.
+per month, topping 3,000% annually.

-A new government came in, campaigning on a populist platform, then privatized the telephone, energy and
+A new government came in, campaigning on a populist platform,

-water services.
-With the new proceeds, the government started to restore confidence in Argentina's currency
+then privatized the telephone, energy and water services.
+With the new proceeds, the government started to

-and economy.
+restore confidence in Argentina's currency and economy.
 IMF loans were procured.
-The new Peso had a monetary value fixed by the value of the
+The new Peso had a

-US Dollar.
-Life got immediately better for those with property and good jobs.
-They could travel abroad,
+monetary value fixed by the value of the US Dollar.
+Life got immediately better for those with property and

-import household appliances and computers.
-But Argentina's own exports suffered and recession became
+good jobs.
+They could travel abroad, import household appliances and computers.
+But Argentina's own exports

-endemic.
-To pay its quicly rising debts, Argentina had to keep borrowing more money from the IMF, it
+suffered and recession became endemic.
+To pay its quickly rising debts, Argentina had to keep borrowing

-had nothing more to sell off, so it delayed its repayments.
-In 1999, Argentina's GDP dropped 4%.
-Exporters
+more money from the IMF, it had nothing more to sell off, so it delayed its repayments.
+In 1999, Argentina's

-wanted a devaluation.
-But Argentine banking experts argued against a controlled devaluation, in which the
+GDP dropped 4%.
+Exporters wanted a devaluation.
+But Argentine banking experts argued against a controlled

-Peso would be de-linked from the Dollar.
+devaluation, in which the Peso would be de-linked from the Dollar.
 Devaluation was painted as unpatriotic.
-So, the government did

-nothing while the recession turned into a depression as the 2001 world-wide recession hit.
-With government
+So, the government did nothing while the recession turned into a depression as the 2001 world-wide recession hit.

 "The official unemployment rate approached 20 percent and more than 40 percent